What is the Federal Government Doing to Help People Impacted by Coronavirus?

 Expanded Unemployment Insurance

-The bill directs $2 billion to state unemployment insurance programs that see spikes in unemployment enrollment due to COVID-19.
-Certain eligibility requirements are waived under this provision for those who have lost their jobs due to the spread of the virus, including work search requirements and the waiting week.
+The bill directed $2 billion to state unemployment insurance programs that see spikes in unemployment enrollment due to COVID-19.
 View your state unemployment insurance program to learn more.

 Third Stimulus Package- CARES Act (March 27)